Images

 Cost of ownership

-Because the Proace Verso EV supports up to 100kW rapid charging technology, a 10-80 per cent DC charge will take under 30 minutes.
+Because the Proace Verso EV supports up to 100kW rapid charging technology, a 10-80 per cent DC charge will take around 45 minutes.
 This EV People Carrier also features a 7.4kW on-board charger.
-A full charge from a 7.4kW domestic wallbox takes 11 hours 20 minutes.
+A full charge from a 7.4kW domestic wallbox takes around 11 hours 20 minutes.
 With the alternative 11kW wallbox, you can reduce that to seven and a half hours.
 For peace of mind, the lithium-ion battery pack in this model comes with an eight year/100,000 mile warranty, for up to 70% of the initial battery capacity.
 A key ownership attribute over this model's Vauxhall, Peugeot and Citroen design stablemates is the fact that Toyota offers a 10 year warranty, provided you keep the vehicle serviced at a franchised dealer.

-To get close to the quoted 143 mile range figure, you'll need to engage 'Eco' mode frequently - which reduces power output to 80hp.
+To get close to the quoted 214 mile range figure, you'll need to engage 'Eco' mode frequently - which reduces power output to 80hp.
 To maximise range, you'll also need to regularly engage the fiercest of the regenerative braking settings, activated by steering wheel paddles.
 Owners can set up deferred charging or to pre-condition the vehicle via a dedicated mobile app on their smartphone.
 This app also allows drivers to initiate or schedule thermal preconditioning and view, schedule, start or deferred charging remotely.

 + More